susumuota/kaggleenv/README.md

 % docker-compose up
 ```

-Find Notebook URL on the log and copy it.
+Find the Notebook URL on the log and copy it.

 ```
 http://localhost:8888/?token=...